elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 and it has this nice property that distributions are dominated by one of the elements (i.e., call topics).
 This means if you want to associate each call transcript with a single topic, you should choose $\alpha_i$ values that are closer to 0.
+However, any element can be dominated, since all $\alpha$ values are equal.
 When $\alpha_i$ values increases, central points becomes more and more attractive.
 Finally, for the case,
 $\alpha=(1,1,1),$  all possible distributions becomes equally likely (i.e., Dirichlet has uniform distribution).
 For each call transcript, it is equally likely that a call may be associated with a single topic,